 Below are basic guidelines for those wishing to earn their counseling certification in Delaware.
-Most requirements such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Delaware counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Delaware counseling licensure process.
 However, it is wise to contact the Delaware State Division of Professional Regulation at (302) 744-4500 to make sure you are on the right track.

 I'm a High School Graduate

-As a Delaware high school graduate, you are situated very well for gaining further education and learning more about the Delaware counseling career.
+As a Delaware high school graduate, you should be well-situated for gaining further education and learning more about the Delaware counseling career.

-The first step you need to take is to enroll in a college or university and begin earning your associate or bachelor's degree program.
+The first step to take is to enroll in a college or university and begin earning your associate or bachelor's degree program.
 A degree in psychology is a great way to go regardless of whether you eventually end up earning your Delaware counseling licensure or heading down a different career path.
-The skills and knowledge gained through the study of psychology is highly valuable in everything from psychotherapy to management to business.
+The skills and knowledge gained through the study of psychology can be highly valuable in everything from psychotherapy to management to business.

 Click on the links below to browse schools offering programs in psychology and counseling.